-Members of the Young Academy of Scotland enjoy the following benefits:
+Some of the benefits of a Young Academy of Scotland (YAS) membership include:

 - A mentoring scheme linking members of the YAS with Fellows of the RSE

-- ... and, of course, the chance to make their voices heard on key issues affecting Scotland's future!
+- The chance to make their voices heard on key issues affecting Scotland's future, of course!

 What our members say